Profit and loss (P&L) go to the heart of why finance teams exist.

 - Variable expenses such as software subscriptions, payroll, and travel can create significant gaps between predicted and actual spending, especially when budgeting is managed with legacy processes like spreadsheets.

 A budget means little if it’s not compared to your business’s ‘actuals’.
 Some companies have turned to zero-based budgeting to overcome the challenges of historic budgeting, but critics say that approach can be both resource and time-intensive.
 In other words, it’s a significant cost in and of itself.
-Regardless of the approach you take, relying too much on budgets to drive your P&L assumptions and decision-making will only complicate the picture in the long run.
+Regardless of the approach you take, relying too much on budgets to drive your P&L assumptions and business decisions will only complicate the picture in the long run.

 2. Accounting practices